jarrah31/Google-StreetView-Publish-WebGUI/README.md

 6. **Activate Virtual Environment**: To start using the virtual environment, you need to activate it.
 In the command prompt, type `.\streetview\Scripts\activate`.
 Your command prompt should now show `(streetview)` at the beginning of the line, indicating that the virtual environment is active.

 7. **Install Packages**: You can now install Python packages that will only be available in this virtual environment.
-   `pip install requests google-auth-oauthlib Flask google-auth`
+   `pip install requests google-auth-oauthlib Flask google-auth piexif pillow`

 8. **Deactivate Virtual Environment**: When you're done working in the virtual environment, you can deactivate it by typing `deactivate` in the command prompt.
 This returns you to your regular system Python environment.